Materials-Consortia/OPTIMADE/optimade.rst

     - The field :field:`type` can be derived from the field :field:`x-optimade-type` and its role is only to provide the JSON type names corresponding to :field:`x-optimade-type`.
       The motivation to include these type names is that it makes the JSON representation of a Property Definition a fully valid standard JSON Schema.
-      Nevertheless, for consistency across formats, these JSON type names MUST still be included when a property definition is represented in other output format (i.e., the JSON names MUST NOT be translated into the type names of that output format).
+      Nevertheless, for consistency across formats, these JSON type names MUST still be included when a property definition is represented in other output formats (i.e., the JSON names MUST NOT be translated into the type names of that output format).

     - The allowed values of the :field:`type` field are highly restricted compared to what is permitted using the full JSON Schema standard.
       Values can only be defined to be a single OPTIMADE data type or, optionally, :val:`null`.